Who Fits Specialty Contact Lenses?

 At Silicon Valley Eye Physicians, we use an advanced digital topographer to measure your cornea during your initial eye exam.
 This digital device produces high-resolution corneal imagery and provides the parameters to design your customized lenses.
 Your specifications are then sent to a contact lens lab, which produces a set of lenses designed specifically for your eyes.

-After ensuring the lenses are a perfect fit, Dr. Moshe Mendelson and Dr. Jackson Lau will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.
+After ensuring the lenses are a perfect fit, Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.

 Interested in Specialty Contact Lenses?